 The mayor is sure to have an issue with this piece, but this is nothing new.
 Yet another shooting here last night. http://www.theprovince.com/news/Three+hospitalized+separate+shootings+east+Vancouver+Surrey/1354329/story.html

-Has she ever stopped to wonder where all these criminals live?
+Has anyone ever stopped to wonder where all these criminals live?

-And to add fuel to the fire, Dianne Watts would like to put slot machines into Newton, smack dab in the epicentre of Newton Town Core.
+And to add fuel to the fire, mayor Watts and council would like to put slot machines into Newton, smack dab in the epicenter of Newton Town Core.

-Now wait, I know you are wondering why she would do that, but it does get even better.
+Now wait, I know you are wondering why anyone would do that, but it gets even better.

-She is so intent on ramming this through as a ‘gentrification effort’ in this neck of the woods that she is doing so in apparent violation of the city’s own gaming policy, which states: “Gaming in Surrey is to remain restricted and is only to be considered if it is part of a ‘cluster of tourism’ type facility, which is regional/provincial in scope.”
+They are so intent on ramming this through as a ‘gentrification effort’ in this neck of the woods that they are doing so in apparent violation of the city’s own gaming policy, which states: “Gaming in Surrey is to remain restricted and is only to be considered if it is part of a ‘cluster of tourism’ type facility, which is regional/provincial in scope.”

-Direct violation of her own gaming policy.
-Now what would be good enough to contravene her own directive?
+Direct violation of the cities own gaming policy.
+Now what would be good enough to contravene the cities own directive?
 Read on.

-It is located right in front of a BC Housing development where the majority of residents are on welfare.
+It is located right in front of a subsidized housing development where the majority of residents are on social assistance.
 There are plans for an addiction and rehab centre right down the street, as well as a shelter for women and children.

 Yes, I can see what an inviting area it will be for tourists to come to…… NOT.
 Good grief.
-What is she thinking?
+What is the city thinking?

 I understand that the developer is trying to sweeten the deal with the city by offering 25 million in improvements, including a tie into the Newton bus loop which will be transplanted from its current location to a property across from the proposed facility , and will even throw in a community policing station while they are at it.
 I’m sure there are more goodies to sweeten the deal we don’t know about.